The Xometry app works best with JavaScript enabled!

 The materials needed to anodize titanium are:

-1. Electrolyte: The electrolyte can be a moderately concentrated sulfuric acid (1 to 2 M is appropriate) or concentrated borax (sodium tetraborate) solution.
+1. Electrolyte: The electrolyte can be a moderately concentrated sulfuric acid (1 to 2 M is appropriate) or a concentrated borax (sodium tetraborate) solution.
 Many other ionic solutions will work.

 3. DC Power Supply: A DC power supply should be capable of supplying 0 to 30 volts and several amps of current.
 This will drive the anodization process.